DEIB-GECO/EpiViruSurf/flask-metadata/README.md

 # flask-metadata

-Flask-metadata project implements the back-end of GenoSurf http://gmql.eu/genosurf/, an integrated metadata-based semantic search server for genomic datasets.
+Flask-metadata project implements the back-end of EpiSurf http://gmql.eu/episurf/ and of EpiSurf-GISAID http://gmql.eu/episurf_gisaid/.

-The front-end packages are available in the companion project [vue-metadata](https://github.com/DEIB-GECO/vue-metadata).
+The front-end packages are available in the companion folder [vue-metadata](https://github.com/DEIB-GECO/EpiSurf/edit/main/vue-metadata/).

-Please visit the [WIKI page](https://github.com/DEIB-GECO/flask-metadata/wiki) for all details on GenoSurf!
+Please visit the [WIKI page](https://github.com/DEIB-GECO/EpiSurf/wiki) for all details on EpiSurf!